fabianoriccardi/dimmable-light/readme.md

 You need Arduino IDE and the appropriate board packages.
 If you want to use the library on AVR boards such as Arduino/Genuino Uno, you also need [ArduinoSTL](https://github.com/mike-matera/ArduinoSTL) (available on Arduino Library Manager).
 If you want to compile the 6th example (the most complete), you also need [ArduinoSerialCommand](https://github.com/kroimon/Arduino-SerialCommand) library.

 ## Usage
 The main APIs are accessible through DimmableLight class.
 First, you must instantiate one or more DimmableLight, specifying the corresponding pin.
 Second, you must set Zero Cross pin, calling the static method *setSyncPin(..)*.
-Finally you must call static method *begin()*: this activated interrupt on Zero Cross pin, hence activating thryristor whenever required.
+Finally you must call static method *begin()*: it enables an interrupt on Zero Cross Detection, checking if thyristor(s) must be activated.
 To set the delivered power level, call method *setBrightness(..)*: it accepts value from 0 to 255, fitting into 8 bit.
-Other details and ready-to-compile code in *examples* folder.
+More details and ready-to-use code in *examples* folder.

 If you encounter flickering problem due to noise on eletrical network, you can try to enable (uncommenting) *FILTER_INT_PERIOD* define at the begin of thyristor.cpp file.

-If you have strong memory constrain, you can drop the functionalities provided by file dimmable_light_manager.h/cpp
+If you have strong memory constrain, you can drop the functionalities provided by file dimmable_light_manager.h/cpp (i.e. you can delete those files).

 ## Examples
 There are 6 examples, enumerated from the simplest to the most complete.
 The 5th shows a bunch of effect applied to 8 lights.
 [Here](https://youtu.be/DRJcCIZw_Mw) you can find a brief video showing the 9th and 11th effect.
 This code make use of [this boards](https://www.ebay.it/itm/8CH-AC-LED-BULB-DIMMER-SSR-RELAY-110V-220V-SMART-HOME-ARDUINO-RASPBERRY/122631760038), but you can easily replace it with others (cheaper).
 In these images you can see the full hardware setting:
 !["Lamps"](https://i.ibb.co/zVBRB9k/IMG-4045.jpg "Lamps")
-8 incandescence bulbs
+8 incandescence bulbs.

 !["Boards"](https://i.ibb.co/YN2Fktn/IMG-4041.jpg "Boards")
-Wemos D1 mini (v2.3.0) and a board equipped with 8 dimmers
+Wemos D1 mini (v2.3.0) and a board equipped with 8 dimmers.

 ## Limitations
 On ESP8266 the library makes use of hardware timer (Timer 1), hence it can create conflicts with other functionalities such as PWM, Tone and so on.